 When selecting classes for freshman year the main deciding factor is requirements for high school graduation.
 While different schools may have different requirements typically it goes something like this:

-- 3 or 4 years of math (most colleges prefer 4)
+- 3 or 4 years of math (most selective colleges prefer 4)

 For most colleges, it’s more important that the student challenges herself by selecting more and more difficult classes and performs well in them.
 They call it rigor.